This book describes an overland journey from the city of Liverpool, in England, to India and the high peaks of the Himalayas.

 As well as indicating how very different things were in 1971, the book also describes a personal journey.
 Before joining the expedition the author had no experience at all of mountaineering.
 He had not even attempted the easy walk to the 3,560 ft summit of Snowden, the highest peak in England and Wales.

-This book is a tale of high-altitude mountaineering as seen through the eyes of a non-climber.
+It is a tale of high-altitude mountaineering as seen through the eyes of a non-climber.
 It is a story of the medical problems and the physical dangers which have to be overcome when climbing the world’s highest mountains.

 The whole experience was exhilarating and unforgettable, but he had to learn fast how to look after himself if he was to beat the odds.
 The Himalayan statistics told him that there was a one in eight chance that he would not return home.